mhweiner/hoare/README.md

 - **Robust & Reliable**
-  - The JS/TS ecosystem moves fast.
-This tool is designed with the goals of simplicity, modularity, and readability in order to remain maintainable.
-Breaking changes are strongly avoided.
+  - Small, simple, and modular codebase written in Typescript with minimal dependencies.
+  - Breaking changes are discouraged.
 This package follows `semver`.
-  - Very small filesize, simple, and modular code written in Typescript with minimal dependencies.

 > Compositionality is THE way to control complexity.
 —Brian Beckman